 McConnell 9 Communities

-Nine pilot projects will test the Canadian Sport for Life model in communities for the long-term benefit of children and adults by creating better quality sport opportunities and more engaged communities.
+Nine pilot projects will test the Sport for Life model in communities for the long-term benefit of children and adults by creating better quality sport opportunities and more engaged communities.

 People in Abbotsford, Cochrane, Hamilton, Red Deer, Vancouver, Edmonton, Victoria, Winnipeg and Toronto can soon look forward to innovative programs to promote physical literacy.